-It’s common for men who have experienced trauma to turn to drugs or alcohol to numb the emotional pain.
+It is common for those who have experienced trauma to turn to drugs or alcohol to numb the emotional pain.
 But while substance use may provide some temporary relief, addiction ultimately destroys their lives even further.

-Addiction treatment for men with trauma needs to not only address the addiction but also resolve underlying trauma.
+Addiction treatment for those with trauma needs to not only addresses the addiction, but also can help resolve underlying trauma.
 Without addressing the root cause of the addiction, relapse is likely to happen after treatment.